calcuis/rjj/README.md

 rjj r
 ```
 #### detector
-detect the co-existing record(s) between two csv files; select two csv files to execute the detection process, then give a name for the output file; co-existing record(s) will be indicated in a newly created column `Coexist`
+detect the co-existing record(s) between two csv files🔍; select two csv files to execute the detection process, then give a name for the output file; co-existing record(s) will be indicated in a newly created column `Coexist`
 ```
 rjj d
 ```